 //close cache output

-The above code is trivial but let me explain what happened.
-First we declare what part in the code starts caching.
-Then you generate a more standard way of exit code.
-Then the generated output joins variable that will be available later, whether in a file or during sessions, it's your decision.
-Finally, remove and disable caching.
-Quite a trivial operation if Let's say geenriraneto the cache goes through huge blocks of code so we can save a lot of CPU time as cash out for a while, or for a session.
-Now it's all about what you want whether to cache has been made available to the public or is accessible to different users.
+The above code is trivial but let's explain what happened.
+First we declare which part in the code starts caching.
+Then we generate the output from the code in a standard way.
+The generated output is then joined to a variable that will be available later whether through a file any or sessions this is your decision.
+Finally, we clear and disable caching.
+A very trivial operation, if we say cache geoscanning goes through huge blocks of code so we can save a lot of CPU time by caching for a while or for a single session.
+It's now all about what you want whether to public the cache or be available to a different user.